 Old Hickory is circa 1880 Italianate residence in Coudersport, Pennsylvania.
 The house, once lavishly outfitted inside and outside, was later used as The Old Hickory, an inn and tavern.
 After years of abandonment, it is being lovingly restored.

 The three-story residence, constructed between 1875 and 1880 for Frank Knox, was lavish inside and outside.
 1 2 Knox, an attorney and co-owner of the Potter Enterprise, spared no expense in the house, which featured maple, cherry, black birch, pine, hemlock, oak, chestnut and butternut woods.
-3 Knox, a Tioga County native, was also instrumental in bringing the railroad and public water system to Coudersport.
+3 A Tioga County native, Knox was instrumental in bringing the railroad and public water system to Coudersport.

 In 1903, the family sold the house to Thomas J. Lawler.
 3 Lawler sold the home in January 1928 to the partnership of H.H.
-Pett, Willard E. Schutt, and Howard N. Schutt who turned the house into The Old Hickory, naming it in honor of Andrew Jackson.
-The inn and parlor lavished with unique signs and stationary, such as depicting Jackson riding a donkey.
+Pett, Willard E. Schutt, and Howard N. Schutt who turned the house into The Old Hickory, naming it in honour of Andrew Jackson.
+The inn and parlour were lavished with unique signs and stationery, some of which depicted Jackson riding a donkey.
 The caricature, drawn by a guest who had become delinquent on a bill, designed the logo instead of submitting a cash payment.

-H. Hollingsworth and Key Pett, of New York City, joined The Old Hickory, to decorate the building with fine furnishings and wallpaper.
+H. Hollingsworth and Key Pett, of New York City, joined The Old Hickory, and decorated the building with fine furnishings and wallpaper.
 3 After The Great Depression, the owners split.
 Willard Schutt and his wife, Agnes, stayed in town and opened a tavern in the basement of The Old Hickory.

 Later owners included John Karr between 1948 and 1967, Bud and Hilda Franklin from 1967 to 1972, Richard and Anna Nicka from 1972 to 1976, Frank and Billie Hendrix from 1976 to 1978, Ted and Suzi Bear, Kathleen Wilson, and David Marshall from 1978 to 1987, and Olive Richard for much of 1987.
 3